kuldeep-tolia/OpenMP_Codes/Numerical_Methods_Codes/Recursive_Doubling_Algorithm/readme.md

 Problem Description:

+-> The tri-diagonal matrix system obtained from, say, using implicit finite-difference derivative schemes (like Pade's scheme) can be solved using Thomas algorithm.
+However, Thomas algorithm cannot be parallelized due to the data-carried dependency.
+-> The recursive doubling algorithm has scope for parallelization as it pushes out the sub/super diagonals out with each phase-step.
+After the end of the elimination phase, we have a diagonal matrix in hand which can easily be solved for.
+Hence, recursive doubling algorithm offers partial degree of parallelizm which Thomas algorithm does not provide.
 -> Consider the calculation of the derivative of the following function,
 $$f(x) = sin(5x), \hspace{4mm} 0 \leq x \leq 5$$
 using $4^{th}$ order accurate Pade scheme for the interior and $3^{rd}$ order accurate one-sided Pade scheme near the boundaries.